 Generally, the upholstered furniture manufacturing industry does not have any major environmental issues or concerns because there are no emissions of noxious gases or production of toxic fluids or industrial wastes.
-Our manufacturing wastes such as saw dust and upholstery materials cuttings are relatively minor, and we easily eliminate such waste in a hygienic and orderly manner.
+Our manufacturing wastes of upholstery materials cuttings are relatively minor, and we easily eliminate such waste in a hygienic and orderly manner.